Movement Therapy

 How can Movement Therapy help you?

-In a physical sense this type of therapy helps to improve strength, coordination, mobility and decrease muscular tension.
+In a physical sense, this type of therapy helps to improve strength, coordination, and mobility and decrease muscular tension.
 Through our Somatic and Dance Movement therapy you are also able to increase your body awareness and connection, which then helps you to increase your range of motion and movement.
-As humans we are creatures of habit and can get stuck in comfortable movement patterns, whether they are functional or not.
+As humans, we are creatures of habit and can get stuck in comfortable movement patterns, whether functional or not.
 So our mission is to help people become more aware of their bodies and movement patterns and so we can adapt the dysfunctional ones so ultimately they can make better choices & decisions for themselves.

 Studies also show that Somatic and Dance Movement therapy can be helpful across the lifespan with a range of difficulties including (but not limited to):